Oil up as robust China trade data offsets returning supply

-LONDON (Reuters) - Oil prices rebounded on Tuesday as robust data from China offset returning supply in Norway, the Gulf of Mexico and Libya.
+NEW YORK (Reuters) - Oil prices rebounded on Tuesday as robust data from China offset returning supply in other regions but gains were limited due to forecasts for a slow recovery in global oil demand as coronavirus cases rise.

-China, the world’s top crude oil importer, took in 11.8 million barrels per day (bpd) of oil in September, up 5.5% from August and up 17.5% from a year earlier, customs data showed.
+China, the world’s top crude oil importer, took in 11.8 million barrels per day (bpd) of oil in September, up 5.5% from August and up 17.5% from a year earlier, but still below the record high level of 12.94 mln bpd in June, customs data showed.

+“Oil prices, which suffered quite a blow the previous day, were looking for a bright spot and Tuesday offered just that,” said Rystad Energy’s senior oil markets analyst Paola Rodriguez-Masiu.

+“We find that China’s record haul of crude growth is poised to cease as independent refineries have nearly fully utilized their state-issued import quotas and companies struggle with extremely high crude inventories.
+Therefore, despite the initial enthusiasm, we find that the uptick in oil prices today is unjustified.”

 The International Energy Agency (IEA) - which advises Western governments on energy policy - said in its World Energy Outlook that in its central scenario a vaccine and therapeutics could mean the global economy rebounds in 2021 and energy demand recovers by 2023.